KingdomNguyen/RF-BASED-DRONE-SURVEILLANCE-SYSTEM-USING-WAVELET-SCATTERING-TRANSFORM/README.md

 One advantage of WST is that many experiments show we can use constant parameters.
 This is important because hardware algorithms need static, not dynamic, parameters.

 ## Note
-For classification: classification.m, signal_split.m, operation_classification
+For classification: classification.m, signal_split.m, operation_classification.